-In the Update interval field, specify the time period (in seconds), at the end of which the media server updates the file list of the USB storage, or leave the value specified by default (900).
+In the Update interval field, specify the time period (in seconds) at the end of which the media server sends an SSDP notification of its availability to the LAN clients or leave the value specified by default (900).

-In the DLNA server name field, specify a new name of the DLNA server for easier identification in your LAN or leave the value specified by default (D-Link DLNA Server).
+In the DLNA server name field, specify a name of the DLNA server which will be displayed for users of your LAN or leave the value specified by default (D-Link DLNA Server).
 Use digits and/or Latin characters.

-To allow access to the content of the USB storage for users of your LAN, click the ADD button in the Media Folders section.
+To allow access to the content of the USB storage for users of your LAN, click the ADD (+) button in the Media Folders section.

-Figure 121.
+Figure 120.
 Specifying a media folder.

 In the opened window, locate a folder containing files.
-To do this, click the Search icon (\mathbf{Q}) in the Path field.
+To do this, click the Search icon (Q) in the Path field.
 Then go to the needed folder and click the SELECT button.